-The second finding from Section 4 was that transitions in both fertility and mortality have been getting faster over time.
-Figures 27 and 28 corroborate that our model replicates this observation (the plotted line is a simple linear regression, blue for data and red for simulation).
+The second finding from Section 3 was that transitions in both fertility and mortality have been getting faster over time.
+Figures 21 and 22 corroborate that our model replicates this observation (the plotted line is a linear regression, blue for data and red for simulation).
 We match the regression intercept and slope of the regression nearly perfectly for the CDR transition and the slope of the CBR transition while missing the intercept by around 25 years.
-As effective distance falls, each country experiences a growth take-off, with closer countries taking off first.
+Each country experiences a growth take-off as effective distance falls, with countries closer to Great Britain taking off first.
 Catch-up growth is, however, faster in countries that join the growth process later, as they have a wider gap in TFP to close.
 Since the increase in the skill premium and the associated rise in education levels are sharper in later-transitioning countries, the fall in fertility is also more rapid, and the overall transition period is shorter.
-For transitions starting in the

-19th century, it took more than 100 years for the CDR and CBR to fall by 20 points (the pre-transition levels were around 30 per 1000 for the CDR and 40 for the CBR).
+For transitions starting in the 19th century, the CDR and CBR took more than 100 years to fall by 20 points (the pre-transition levels were around 30 per 1000 for the CDR and 40 for the CBR).
 For the transitions in the 20th century, on the other hand, from similar pre-transition levels, the required time for a 20-point decline was around 50 years.